LOADING ...

 In the course of years,

-they without pity broke the resistance
+they without pity broke the persistent

 with their arms.